Ossetians

 Currently, the Ossetian homeland of Ossetia is politically divided between North Ossetia–Alania in Russia, and the de facto country of South Ossetia (recognized by the United Nations as Russian-occupied territory that is de jure part of Georgia).
-Their closest historical and linguistic relatives, the Jász people, live in the Jászság region within the northwestern part of the Jász-Nagykun-Szolnok County of Hungary.
+Their closest historical and linguistic relatives, the Jász people, live in the Jászság region within the northwestern part of the Jász-Nagykun-Szolnok County in Hungary.
 A third group descended from the medieval Alans are the Asud of Mongolia.
 Both the Jász and the Asud have long been assimilated; only the Ossetians have preserved a form of the Alanic language and Alanian identity.

 The majority of Ossetians are Eastern Orthodox Christians, with sizable minorities professing the Ossetian ethnic religion of Uatsdin as well as Islam.

-Etymology
+Name and etymology

+Origin

+The name Ossetians and Ossetia come from Russian Osetin, which in turn borrowed the Georgian term Oseti (ოსეთი), a toponymic formation meaning 'the land of the Osi'.

+In Georgian, Osi (ოსი, pl.
+Osebi ოსები) has been used since the Middle Ages to refer to the Iranian-speaking population of the central Caucasus, ancestors of the modern Ossetians.
+The term ultimately derives from the Sarmatian ethnonym As (also attested as Ās in classical and medieval sources), the self-designation of an eastern Iranian tribe belonging to the Alanic branch of the Sarmatians.